Chanwoost/Chanwoost.github.io/_pages/about.md

   - /about.html
 ---

-I am an Quantitative Researcher at Citadel.
+I am a Quantitative Researcher at Citadel.

 I received Ph.D. in Statistics minoring Computer Science at University of Wisconsin-Madison.
 My advisor is Professor [Miaoyan Wang](http://pages.stat.wisc.edu/~miaoyan).
 My research interest lies at the intersection of statistics, machine learning, and optimization.
 I mainly focus on developing statistical tools for analyzing matrix or tensor valued data.